Flo Anthony: Early life and career

-On TV, she is regularly featured as a guest contributor on TV One (U.S. TV network)'s documentary series Unsung and Unsung: Hollywood.
-She also appeared for numerous seasons on TV One's now defunct series Life After.
-Anthony can also be seen talking breaking news and celebrity culture on multiple cable news shows and local shows like Good Day New York.
+On television, she was regularly featured as a guest contributor on TV One's documentary series Unsung and Unsung: Hollywood.
+She also appeared for numerous seasons on TV One's series Life After.
+Anthony also covered breaking news and celebrity culture on multiple cable news shows and local shows such as Good Day New York.

-As an author, Anthony made her debut in 2000 with her first novel, Keeping Secrets Telling Lies Her second tome came 13 years later in 2013, when she inked a book deal with Zane (author)'s Strebor Books to release Deadly Stuff Players.
-The sequel to that novel, One Last Deadly Pay was released in 2016 through W. Clark Distribution.
-Anthony regularly appears at book festivals and expos signing copies of her books.
+As an author, Anthony released her first novel, Keeping Secrets Telling Lies, in 2000.
+Her second novel was released in 2013, when she signed a book deal with Zane's Strebor Books to release Deadly Stuff Players.
+The sequel to that novel, One Last Deadly Pay was released in 2016, through W. Clark Distribution.
+Anthony regularly appeared at book festivals and expos signing copies of her books.

-She also handles personal appearances and publicity for boxing great Michael Spinks.
+Anthony also provided personal appearances and publicity for her husband, the retired boxer Michael Spinks.

+Personal life and death

+Anthony began dating boxer Michael Spinks in 1987.
+The couple married on January 6, 2026.
+She resided in the East Harlem section of New York City.

+Flo Anthony died on August 6, 2026, at the age of 74.